-&lt;sup>1Henceforth referred to as IPCC Good Practice Guidance for LULUCF.
+1Henceforth referred to as IPCC Good Practice Guidance for LULUCF.

-Emissions from deforestation in the period 2000-2010, which are part of the FREL Cerrado, were estimated by combining activity data (annual deforested area in different forest types) and appropriate emission factors (carbon stocks in biomass associated to the relevant forest type).
+Emissions from deforestation in the period 2000-2010, which are part of FREL Cerrado, were estimated by combining activity data (annual deforested area in different forest types) and appropriate emission factors (carbon stocks in biomass associated with the relevant forest type).

-Activity data for the elaboration of the FREL Cerrado were included in the series of the National Institute for Space Research (INPE), under the Ministry of Science, Technology, Innovations and Communications (MCTIC).
-INPE, as a supplier of the Brazilian Biomes Environmental Monitoring Program (PMABB), has been generating the Cerrado biome growth harvest using Landsat class satellite data for a complete survey of the region, with a minimum mapping of 1 hectare and employing an interpretation scale of 1: 75,000.
+Activity data for the elaboration of FREL Cerrado were included in the series of the National Institute for Space Research (INPE), under the Ministry of Science, Technology, Innovations and Communications (MCTIC).
+INPE, as a supplier of Brazilian Biomes Environmental Monitoring Program (PMABB), has been generating gross deforestation annual estimates for Cerrado biome using Landsat class satellite data for a complete survey of the region, with a minimum mapping of 1 hectare and employing an interpretation scale of 1: 75,000.
 From a reference map, natural areas (including savannas, rupestrian and forest formations) were mapped and converted to other uses in the years 2000-2002; 2002-2004; 2004-2006; 2006-2008 and 2008-2010.

 The next stage involved a territorial cut of the relevant forest typologies.
 23 phytophysiognomies were defined, including, the two most abundant being the Wooded Savannah (Sa) and the Submontane Semi Deciduous Seasonal Forest (Fs), which cover approximately 29% and 12% of the biome, respectively.
-The forest formations considered for the FREL Cerrado account for about 65% of the area of the biome; the remaining 35% are distributed in rupestrian and savannah formations, which are not included in the FREL Cerrado.
+Forest formations considered for FREL Cerrado account for about 65% of the biome; the remaining 35% are distributed in rupestrian and savannah formations, which are not included in the FREL Cerrado.

-The emission factors for the FREL Cerrado were defined in the form of carbon in living biomass (above and belowground biomass) and dead organic matter (litter and dead wood), and are consistent with those adopted in the III Inventory.
-Regarding the gases included, the FREL Cerrado considered emissions of CO2 and non-CO2 gases.
+Emission factors for FREL Cerrado were defined in the form of carbon in living biomass (above and belowground biomass) and dead organic matter (litter and dead wood), and are consistent with those adopted in the III Inventory.
+Regarding gases included, FREL Cerrado considered emissions of CO2 and non-CO2 gases.
 The premise adopted was that the biomass immediately after the conversion of forest to other categories of land use is zero, and did not consider any CO2 removal after conversion (considering only the gross emissions from deforestation).

-Gross annual emissions from deforestation were estimated from the increased annual deforestation observed, as discussed in detail in section 4.1 and in the FREL Cerrado.
-The areas of polygons deforested in a given forest typology were multiplied by the corresponding emission factor, generating the total carbon quantity3 (in tons of carbon per hectare (tC ha-1).
-Subsequently the amount of total carbon was multiplied by an equivalence factor of 44/12 to convert tonne of carbon into tonne of CO2 (tCO2 ha-1).
+Gross annual emissions from deforestation were estimated from the increased annual deforestation observed2, as discussed in detail in section 4.1 and in the FREL Cerrado.
+The areas of deforested polygons in a given forest typology were multiplied by the corresponding emission factor, generating the total carbon quantity3 (in tons of carbon per hectare (tC ha-1).
+Subsequently, the amount of total carbon was multiplied by an equivalence factor of 44/12 to convert tonne of carbon into tonne of CO2 (tCO2 ha-1).
 Calculations are also performed to estimate the emissions of non-CO2, CH4 and N2O gases, with equivalence factors for each of these gases, in order to express them in CO2eq.
 Then, for each year considered, estimates of CO2eq emissions associated to each polygon were summed (see spreadsheets with emission estimates available at http://redd.mma.gov.br/en/infohub).